-This drawing by the British Pre-Raphaelite artist Marie Spartali Stillman was recently donated to the Museum by Henry B. Yates, grandson of Edward Maxwell, one of the architects of the Michal and Renata Hornstein Pavilion.
-Marie Spartali was born in Middlesex (England) in 1844, into a family whose social circle included James McNeil Whistler and Julia Margaret Cameron.
-A Pre-Raphaelite beauty, she was known first as a model – sitting for Burne-Jones, Ford Madox Brown and Dante Gabriel Rossetti.
-It is only recently that the scope of her artistic output has come to light.
-This drawing is inspired by the city of Florence, where the artist lived in the early 1880s with her husband, the American journalist William J. Stillman.
-Careful attention is paid to textures throughout, from the delicate, translucent lace at the edge of the cuffs of the fanciful gown to the folds of the velvet curtain.
-The artist achieves this great subtlety by a using a very fine technique of interweaving short, delicate brushstrokes of gouache and watercolour, a medium considered at the time to be more appropriate for her gender than oils.
-The work was presented under the title Luisa Strozzi at the exhibition presented in London on 1884 by the Royal Institute of Painters in Watercolours.
+Marie Spartali was born into a family whose social circle included James McNeill Whistler and Julia Margaret Cameron.
+A striking beauty, Spartali was known before her artistic talents were recognized.
+She sat for Pre-Raphaelite artists Edward Burne Jones, Ford Madox Brown and Dante Gabriel Rossetti.
+This work is inspired by the city of Florence, where the artist lived in the early 1880s with her husband, an American journalist.
+Careful attention is paid to textures throughout the portrait, from the delicate, translucent lace at the edge of the cuffs of the fanciful gown to the folds of the velvet curtain.
+The artist achieves this great subtlety by using a very fine technique of interweaving short, delicate brushstrokes of gouache and watercolour, a medium considered at the time to be more appropriate for her gender than oils.